naveedkhalid091/Learn_Next.js/step05_styling/step01_tailwindbasics/basics.md

 ## 4) Examples of external styling in TailwindCss.

 .btn-primary {
-@apply bg-blue-500 text-white py-2 px-4 rounded;
+`@apply` bg-blue-500 text-white py-2 px-4 rounded;
 }

 ## 5) Directives

-Following directives are available in the styles.css which must not be removed `@tailwind base`; - This class restrict HTML/CSS styling.
+Following directives are available in the styles.css which must not be removed:

+`@tailwind base`; - This class restrict HTML/CSS styling.

-`@tailwind utilities`; Works by applying specific utility classes directly in HTML, `@tailwind components`; It consolidates multiple utility classes into one class.
+`@tailwind utilities`; Works by applying specific utility classes directly in HTML,

+`@tailwind components`; It consolidates multiple utility classes into one class.